chef/chef-web-docs/content/download/commercial.md

 Commercial customers can use Chef's Commercial API to download Chef software packages and view software package metadata.

+## Install script

+You can also use an install script from the API to download and install Chef packages.
+See the [Chef install script documentation](/chef_install_script/) for more information.

 ## License

 You must use a license ID to download packages and review metadata with this API.